samfdhanani/operant-conditioning-DRL/README.md

 - Subject: subject number from the Med Associates data file
 - Genotype: assigns a value to the subject based on a list defined by the user
 - Sex: assigns a value to the subject based on a list defined by the user
-- FirstLatency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
-- AverageLatency: average latency between lever presses
-- SessionTIme: total session time
 - Program: program name from the Med Associates data file
+- First Latency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
+- AveragevLatency: average latency between lever presses
+- SessionvTIme: total session time
-- NumberOfRewards: number of rewards achieved
+- NumbervOfvRewards: number of rewards achieved
-- no headpoke count: number of headpokes not made when a dipper was presented
+- Headpokes Missed: number of headpokes not made when a dipper was presented
-- Lever Press: total number of lever presses
+- Lever Presses: total number of lever presses
-- Reward Rate: presses per reward
+- Reward Efficiency: presses per reward
-- lever press no reward: lever presses made within the designated time interval
+- Lever Presses Made Without a Reward: lever presses made within the designated time interval
-- Rate (LP/SessTime): total lever presses divided by total session time
+- Lever Presses per Second: total lever presses divided by total session time
-- all latency: a list of all latencies in the program
+- All Latencies: a list of all latencies in the program
-- plot: a list of the timestamps of latencies in seconds
+- Raster Plot Values: a list of the timestamps of latencies in seconds
-- bursts: list of latencies under a certain time defined by the user
+- Latencies Defined as a Burst: list of latencies under a certain time defined by the user
-- number of bursts: number of bursts (defined as 2 or more presses under a time defined by a user)
+- Number of Bursts: number of bursts (defined as 2 or more presses under a time defined by a user)
-- burst sums: total amount of time in each burst group
+- Individual Burst Sums: total amount of time in each burst group
-- average burst time: average of burst sums
+- Average Burst Length: average of burst sums
-- sum of all bursts: total bursting time
+- Sum of all Bursts: total bursting time
-- average_burst_press_count: average presses in a burst
+- Avg Presses in a Burst: average presses in a burst

 **BurstAnalysisAVG.py**